Tracking Capabilities for Safer Agents: From Capabilities to Safety Harnesses

 \subsection{A Capability-Safe Language}

 Safe harnesses require accurate capability tracking.
 Scala~3's capture checking~\cite{dottycc} (an experimental feature in the standard distribution) provides this.
-However, full Scala~3 also includes unsafe features, such as type casts or reflection, that can ``forget'' capabilities.
-While necessary escape hatches in general programming, these must be forbidden in untrusted agent code.
+However, full Scala~3 also includes unsafe features, such as type casts and reflection, that can ``forget'' capabilities.
+While these are necessary escape hatches in general programming, they must be forbidden in untrusted agent code.
 Safe mode is an extension of capture checking that enforces a capability-safe language subset, specified with a language import: \begin{code} import language.experimental.safe \end{code}

 Agent tooling compiles all agent-generated code in \emph{safe mode} using this import.
 Safe mode imposes the following restrictions:

 \begin{enumerate} \item No unchecked type casts or pattern matches. \item No use of features from the \lstinline|caps.unsafe| module. \item No \lstinline|@unchecked| annotations. \item No runtime reflection. \item Compile with capture checking and explicit nulls enabled, including tracking all mutation effects. \item Can access global objects and functions only if they are implemented safely themselves. \end{enumerate} Restrictions~1--4 prevent ``forgetting'' capabilities through unsafe casts, reflection, or type system holes.
 Restriction~5 ensures all capabilities are tracked in types, guaranteeing their absence in pure functions.
 Restriction~6 prevents untracked effects from library calls. \Cref{sec:compilation-errors} shows examples of errors caught by these restrictions in practice.